rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 **The Hidden Flexibility Goldmine**

-Commercial and industrial consumers represent an untapped reservoir of grid flexibility that dwarfs most power plants:
+Electricity consumers across all segments—residential, commercial, and industrial—represent an untapped reservoir of grid flexibility that collectively dwarfs most power plants:

 **Commercial Buildings**: A typical shopping mall with 200 stores consumes 2-5 MW continuously.
 During peak demand periods, reducing HVAC load by 20% for two hours provides the same grid relief as a small power plant—without the environmental impact or capital investment.